jonlpersson/ed-latimore/site/_drafts/impossible-sleep-recreates-hubermans-sleep-cocktail.md

 This highlights another appealing aspects of L-theanine: it relaxes without sedation.
 This means you can use it without worrying about becoming sleepy and fatigued during the day.

-## What is magnesium and how does it work for sleep?
+## What is magnesium and how does it help you sleep better?

 Magnesium is a element that is responsible for over 300 processes in your body—including sleep.
 Interestingly enough, scientists aren’t sure exactly how magnesium contributes to sleep, but there is an abundance of evidence which shows how a lack of it disrupts sleep quality.